spacepy/spacepy/Doc/source/dependencies.rst

 Hard Dependencies
 =================
 Without these packages installed, SpacePy will not function.
+Installing via ``pip`` will normally install Python-based dependencies automatically.

 Python 3.6+
 -----------